NEW RELEASE:

 Even after regulatory approval and national guidance, vaccines often face significant delays before being publicly funded.
 These delays limit access, increase out-of-pocket costs, and reduce the impact of prevention.

-Structural barriers contribute to uneven adoption across provinces and territories—reinforcing inequities in access.
+Structural barriers contribute to uneven adoption across Canada —reinforcing inequities in access.

 Moving Toward More Consistent Access